Zweibrücken: Zweibrücken Air Base

-Transportation
+Transport

 Zweibrücken is situated at the Landau-Rohrbach railway and offsets hourly connections to Saarbrücken.
 This line is operated by DB Regio Mitte with currently DMU's of the Class 642 (Siemens Desiro Classic).

 The public transport is operated by Stadtbus Zweibrücken GmbH, a Transdev Germany company, with currently eight bus lines (221-226, 228 and 229 on saturday from 2 p.m. and sundays).
 The company is integrated in the Verkehrsverbund Rhein-Neckar (VRN).
 The bus service operates from 5:00 a.m. to 8:00 p.m. on weekdays, on weekends the times are changed depending on the requirements.
 On Sunday, the bus service does not start until 2:00 p.m. and is then only provided with lines 225 and 229.
 The end of operations is then 7:30 p.m.
 The fleet consists of 10 MAN Lion's City city buses from 2020, and 4 articulated buses Mercedes-Benz Citaro G and a further 3 MAN Lion's City buses are available for school buses and booster traffic in the rush hour.